pearlynne/HealthTrackingAPI/README.md

 ### Working on [see [timeline](#tasks) for breakdown]:
 - Creating demo collection for presentation and testing routes on Postman (40% complete; left with appointments and report routes)
-- Create Jest tests for all routes (5% completev)
+- Create Jest tests for all routes (5% completed)
 - Review test utils for Jest test
 - Self-eval in README